For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Time management – You'll have to learn to balance all of your clients' tutoring classes with your uni studies, and remember to plan in advance before each session.
 Being organised is a must.
 If you turn up unprepared (or, even worse, late), you'll get a bad reputation and won't have much success.

 5. Patience This is actually one of the most important qualities needed in a tutor.
 If someone has hired a tutor for themselves or their child, it's likely because they're struggling with a particular subject.
 With that in mind, don't expect them to become an expert straight away.
-Stay calm, let them learn in their own time and stay positive.
+Stay calm, let them learn in their own time and be positive.

 Good at video games?
 You could get paid to be a gaming tutor.